pigshell/pigshell/src/doc/pigshell.md

 3. The pipeline is the fundamental unit of "process management".
 You can kill, stop, resume pipelines of commands, rather than individual commands themselves.
+4. In addition to environment variables, functions and the current directory, the namespace of mounted filesystems is inherited from the parent shell.
+   Modifications of these properties in the child do not affect the parent. i.e. `cd /foo` and `mount http://reddit.com /mnt` in a script will not change the current working directory or the contents of `/mnt` in the parent.
+In order to affect the parent, `sh -s /some/script` is used to "source" the script within the current shell (analogous to `. /some/script` or `source /some/script` in bash).

 ### Terminal usage ###